kbembedded/DC21-darknet-RFID/README.md

 DC21-darknet-RFID
 =================

+A Note to Those Who Bought the Kits at DEF CON:  This project will be on a short hiatus, I have some personal matters to attend to.
+Rest assured, I will implement all of the functionality I originally imagined.
+I am planning to continue development before the end of the month.
+If anyone steps in and decides to work on it, awesome, send me patches and I will put them in for others.

+Send any quesions to kris@kbembedded.com

 Software, schematics, board, etc. for the DEF CON21 darknet ARG in the HHV

 This project is based on the RFID_Emulator from http://www.kukata86.com/en/description-and-development-RFID-emulator